-BEHAVIORAL HEALTH TREATMENT COVERAGE FOR CHILDREN FOR CHILDREN DIAGNOSED WITH AUTISM SPECTRUM DISORDER:
+BEHAVIORAL HEALTH TREATMENT COVERAGE FOR CHILDREN DIAGNOSED WITH AUTISM SPECTRUM DISORDER:

 The MCPs are responsible for providing Early and Periodic Screening, Diagnosis, and Treatment services for beneficiaries ages 0 to 21.
-Effective September 15, 2014, the services include medically necessary Behavioral Health Treatment (BHT) Services such as Applied Behavioral Analysis and other evidence-based behavioral intervention services that develop or restore, to the maximum extent practicable, the functioning of the beneficiaries diagnosed with Autism Spectrum Disorder (ASD).
+Effective September 15, 2014, the services include medically necessary Behavioral Health Treatment (BHT) services such as Applied Behavioral Analysis and other evidence-based behavioral intervention services that develop or restore, to the maximum extent practicable, the functioning of the beneficiaries diagnosed with Autism Spectrum Disorder (ASD).

-In accordance with the requirements listed in this APL and APL 14-011, MCPs shall provide continued access to out-of-network BHT providers for up to 12 months beginning September 15, 2014.
+In accordance with the requirements listed in this APL and APL 14-011, MCPs shall provide continued access to out-of-network BHT providers (continuity of care) for up to 12 months beginning September 15, 2014.

-The beneficiary must have an existing relationship with the BHT provider.
-An existing relationship means a beneficiary has seen the out-of-network BHT provider at least twice during the 12 months prior to September 15, 2014, or the date of his or her initial enrollment in the MCP if enrollment occurred on or after September 15, 2014.
+The requirements noted above in this APL regarding provider acceptance of rates, provider quality, and an existing provider relationship are also applicable for BHT.
+For BHT, an existing relationship means a beneficiary has seen the out-of-network BHT provider at least four times during the six months prior to transitioning responsibility of BHT services from the Regional Center to the MCP, or the date of his or her initial enrollment in the MCP if enrollment occurred on, or after, September 15, 2014.
+If the beneficiary has an existing BHT service relationship, as defined above, with an in-network provider, the MCP shall assign that provider to continue the beneficiary's BHT services.

-Retroactive requests for BHT services are limited to services that were provided after September 15, 2014 or the date of the beneficiary's enrollment into the MCP if the enrollment date occurred after September 15, 2014.
+Retroactive requests for BHT service continuity of care reimbursement are limited to services that were provided after September 15, 2014, or the date of the beneficiary's enrollment into the MCP if the enrollment date occurred after September 15, 2014.